axelearning/CS_portfolio/data_visualisation/sale_analysis/README.md

 # Sale Analysis
 ↳ [dash report](https://example-rapport-app.herokuapp.com/)
-### In that project we answer and share real world questions with sale from a factif electronic online shop.
+### In that project I answer and share real world questions with sale from a factif electronic online shop.

 *↳ This Exercice comes from  : https://www.youtube.com/watch?v=eMOA1pPVUc4&t=242s*